antimony-lang/antimony/docs/concepts/control-flow.md

 ## Loops

 It's often useful to execute a block of code more than once.
-For this task, Sabre provides different kind of _loops_.
+For this task, Antimony provides different kind of _loops_.
 A loop runs through the code inside the its body to the end and then starts immediately back at the beginning.

-Sabre has two types of loops: `while` and `for`.
+Antimony has two types of loops: `while` and `for`.
 Let's go through each of them.

 ### Conditional Loops with `while`